AzureAmber/Recommender-Systems/README.md

 | User 5 | 5 |   | 2 |   | 1 |

 Note that there exist a major issue with this type of information.
-It is rare that a user has interated with most of the items.
+It is rare that a user has interacted with most items.
 This issue is known as data sparsity.
 A common solution is to use clustering.
 Rather than looking at individual users, we can cluster together similar users and average their information.
 Hopefully, this will lessen the problem with sparsity.